esper-io/dev-docs/docs/home/console/device-management/-/index.md

 On Esper Enhanced Devices, or devices that have manufacture signed supervisor plugin in the system, there is an option to `Remote Control` the device.
 This means that any action such as click performed on the dashboard will result in remote action on the device.

 Through Esper obtaining membership in SEAP (Samsung Enterprise Alliance Program), our platform now supports Samsung Knox specific extensions and as a result can now provide the Remote Control feature available for any Esper provisioned Samsung devices running Knox 3.x.

+**Hardware Keys and Keyboard Events**

+This feature is an enhancement that allows you to click on the device screen while remotely viewing the device on the dashboard and getting the response from the device as though it was actually clicked on.

+Some devices do not have soft keys for home, back and recent instead, they are hard keys physically on the device itself.
+As a result, the Remote Control view of the device was not allowing users to be able to navigate the device.

+We have enabled the hardware keys and keyboard events so that a virtual set of keys are represented on the Remote Control screen even for devices that have only hardware keys for this purpose.
+Additionally, we have enabled keyboard events so users can use the keyboard on their system to type and are not forced to use the keyboard on the device by clicking on each character using the mouse pointer.
+This makes the experience of remote control more convenient as we continue to improve.

+Note that Remote Control is only enabled on devices where Esper’s locally installed agent has been signed by the device maker’s platform key.
+As we are a Samsung Knox partner, the remote control is typically available on Samsung models.
+Contact us if your device is not supported as of now, we can work with the device maker to get the necessary signing done.

 ### Capture Logs